© 2020 Baptist Health. All Rights Reserved.

 Holidays are a time of tradition.
 Customs like family get-togethers, gift-giving and special meals can be the source of joy, goodwill—and stress.

 Despite what holiday movies and myths promise, the season brings with it a variety of experiences and feelings—some wonderful and some not-so-wonderful.
-But while stress is a common problem during the holidays, you can take steps to make sure that it doesn't ruin the season for you.
+But while stress is a common problem during the holidays, you can take steps to make sure it doesn't ruin the season for you.

 The untold story